sayeed1999/Sayeed.NETCore.DataProtection/README.md

 MyClass myObject = new MyClass();
 helper.HideSensativeProperties(myObject);
 ```
-The HideSensativeProperties method will recursively iterate over the object and its properties, searching for property names that contain sensitive keywords.
+The HideSensativeProperties method will recursively iterate over the object and its nested structures, like sub-objects and lists, searching for property names that contain sensitive keywords regardless of depth.
 If a match is found, the property value will be set to null.
 The method modifies the existing object, don't return anything.

 ## Customization